Baqend/guide/src/topics/push/index.md

 # Push Notifications

-Baqend provides the ability to send push notifications to end users devices.
-Before you can send a push notification you must first register the Device of the User.
+Baqend provides the ability to send push notifications to end users' devices.
+Before you can send a push notification, you must first register the device of the user.
 Registered devices can then later be used in Baqend Code to send push notifications to.

 <div class="note"><strong>Note:</strong> Currently Baqend supports IOS and Android devices, support for more platforms are planed. </div>